An7ar35/arch-scripts/nvfan/README.md

 > ```

-_With bad settings you can fry your card so be careful and always keep an eye on ou GPU temps (desktop monitor with warnings/critical temp. shutdown safety is a good idea)._
+_With bad settings you can fry your card so be careful and always keep an eye on your GPU temps (desktop monitor with warnings/critical temp. shutdown safety is a good idea)._

 #### Dependencies